-The Multicenter Study of Perioperative Ischemia Research Group (88,376) reported on 200 patients undergoing general surgery randomized to a combination of intravenous and oral atenolol versus placebo for 7 days.
-Although they found no difference in perioperative MI or death, they reported significantly fewer episodes of ischemia by Holter monitoring in the atenolol versus placebo groups (24% versus 39%, respectively; P=0.03).
-They then conducted follow-up on these patients after discharge and documented fewer deaths in the atenolol group over the subsequent 6 months (1% versus 10%; P less than 0.001).
-It is not clear why such a brief course of therapy could exert such a delayed effect, and the study did not control for other medications given either before or after surgery.
-Use of ACE inhibitors and beta blockers postoperatively differed significantly between the study groups.
+Mangano et al. (87) reported on 200 patients undergoing general surgery who were randomized to a combination of intravenous and oral atenolol versus placebo for 7 days.
+Although they found no difference in in-hospital perioperative deaths (4 of 99 versus 2 of 101) or MI, they reported significantly fewer episodes of ischemia by Holter monitoring in the atenolol group than in the placebo group (24% versus 39%, respectively; p=0.03).
+They then conducted follow-up on these patients after discharge and documented fewer deaths in the atenolol group over the subsequent 6 months (1% versus 10%; p<0.001).
+Overall, 13 of 99 patients in the atenolol group and 23 of 101 patients in the placebo group died when both in-hospital and postdischarge events were considered.
+It is unclear why such a brief course of therapy could exert such a delayed effect, and the study did not control for other medications given either before or after surgery.
+Use of angiotensin-converting enzyme inhibitors and beta blockers postoperatively differed significantly between the study groups.

-Additional studies have examined the use of perioperative beta blockers but were limited in power to detect cardiac events or were not randomized.
-More recent randomized trials have looked at beta blockade for the prevention of perioperative cardiac complications during noncardiac surgery.
-Juul et al (375) randomized 921 diabetic subjects undergoing a range of noncardiac operations to either 100 mg of extended-release metoprolol or placebo in the DIPOM (Diabetic Postoperative Mortality and Morbidity) study.
-They excluded patients with "conditions indicating beta-blocker treatment," which was not elaborated on.
-Of those randomized, an equal number of deaths (16%) were observed in both groups.
-Myocardial infarction rates were not reported separately, and it is unclear at what time point the mortality was compared.
-Yang et al (377) report a study of 496 subjects undergoing major vascular surgery who were randomized to dose-adjusted metoprolol or placebo.
+More recent randomized trials have examined beta blockade for the prevention of perioperative cardiac complications during noncardiac surgery.
+Juul et al. (372) randomized 921 subjects with diabetes mellitus who were undergoing a range of noncardiac operations to either 100 mg of extended-release metoprolol or placebo in the DIPOM (DIabetic POstoperative Mortality and morbidity) study.
+There was no significant difference in the primary composite outcome of time to all-cause mortality, MI, unstable angina, or congestive heart failure (CHF) (21% versus 20%) in patients randomized to higher-dose metoprolol versus placebo.
+Among those randomized, an equal number of deaths (16%) were observed in both groups.
+MI rates were not reported separately.
+Yang et al. (373) reported a study of 496 subjects undergoing major vascular surgery who were randomized to dose-adjusted metoprolol or placebo.
 Exclusions in that study included those already taking a beta blocker.
-They reported similar MI rates (7.7% versus 8.4%) and death rates (0% versus 1.6%) at 30 days in the beta-blocker and placebo groups, respectively.
+They reported similar MI rates (7.7% versus 8.4%; p=0.87) and death rates (0% versus 1.6%) at 30 days in the beta-blocker and placebo groups, respectively.
 These were not noninferiority analyses but rather simply negative study results.
-Most importantly for the purposes of these guidelines, the patients included (although diabetic in 1 study and undergoing major vascular surgery in the other) undoubtedly represent a heterogenous risk group without documented CAD.
-These studies suggest no identifiable benefit for these beta-blocker regimens in this lower-risk group.
+Most importantly for the purposes of these guidelines, the patients included in the studies by Juul et al. (372) and Yang et al. (373) were patients with diabetes in 1 study and patients undergoing major vascular surgery in the other, who undoubtedly represent a heterogeneous risk group without documented coronary artery disease.